jtbx/callisto/README.md

 ## contributing

 Send patches to [my public inbox][2] using [git send-email][3].
+`make gitconfig` will set you up with the correct settings.
 Preferred code style is detailed in the style.md document but is not required.
 Thanks :)